-In order to collect workers’ compensation under the Massachusetts Workers’ Compensation Act, an injured worker must be able to show that not only was he or she involved in an accident at work, but also that the accident caused disability.
-The proof of the causal relationship between and accident and disability requires, in most cases, an opinion from a doctor.
+In order to collect workers’ compensation under the Massachusetts Workers’ Compensation Act, an injured worker must be able to show that not only was he or she involved in an accident at work but also that the accident caused disability.
+The proof of the causal relationship between an accident and disability requires, in most cases, an opinion from a doctor.
 Without such an opinion, an employee rarely obtains the benefits that he or she may rightfully deserve.

 It is absolutely essential that an injured worker give an accurate medical history to those who treat his or her injuries.
 Merely stating that I hurt my knee when I fell may not be enough.
 If you fell at work, then be sure to state that the injury occurred at work.
-If you do not provide such a history when you first seek treatment, later attempts to add a description of the accident may be viewed with a certain amount of skepticism by all involved in your case; doctors, insurers, lawyers, employers and most importantly, judges.
+If you do not provide such a history when you first seek treatment, later attempts to add a description of the accident may be viewed with a certain amount of skepticism by all involved in your case; doctors, insurers, lawyers, employers, and most importantly, judges.
 If you were hurt on the job say that you were injured at work.
 Do not assume that the providers know that important fact.

 Chances are good that the doctor will order an x-ray or MRI that will show the prior injury, so be honest.
 No one likes it when he or she is misled.
-Misstate or deny that you had a prior injury which shows up on a test, and your credibility will suffer thereafter.
+Misstate or deny that you had a prior injury that shows up on a test, and your credibility will suffer thereafter.
 But most importantly, an accurate history may lead to a faster diagnosis, which will place you on the road to recovery sooner, which should always be the goal.

 An accurate history containing a specific statement that one was injured at work is the cornerstone of a successful claim under the Massachusetts Workers’ Compensation Act.
 While it is not a guarantee that you will receive benefits, it will provide a solid foundation upon which your claim can be pursued, and will give valuable insight to those who provide medical treatment as they work to restore your good health.